Rei-SwitchBot/faq/en-us-second-reply/Meter Plus.md

 ---

 ---
-### How to Configure Alerts of SwitchBot Meter?

-1. Make sure your SwitchBot App version is up to date.
-2. Make sure SwitchBot Meter/Meter Plus has been added to your App and your device firmware version is up to date.
-3. Set alerts in the following order.
-- Launch the SwitchBot App and login.
-- Tap the relevant SwitchBot Meter/Meter Plus.
-- Tap the gear icon in the upper right corner.
-- Tap "disired conditions" on the Settings screen.
-- Enable temperature/humidity/absolute humidity/VPD alert as needed.
-- Set the alert range and save it.
-Note:
-- When not used with our hub product, the temperature and humidity will be displayed in red text on the SwitchBot Home screen when it reaches the pre-set range.
-- When used with our hub product, the temperature and humidity will be displayed in red text on the SwitchBot Home screen, also you will receive a notification on your smartphone when it reaches the pre-set range (notification permission required).
-4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-SwitchBot Hub products: SwitchBot Hub Mini, SwitchBot Hub 2

----
-### Updating Frequency of SwitchBot Meter Plus Data

-The SwitchBot Meter Plus collects data every 4 seconds and saves it every minute.
-After being connected to a Hub series device, the temperature and humidity data is uploaded to the SwitchBot server.
-The interval displayed in the app and the export file will depend on how much the temperature changes in the environment.
-For instance, if there are small temperature changes, it will record every 30 minutes.
-If there are larger changes, it may record every 10 minutes or even every 2 minutes.

-SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2

----
 ### Troubleshooting The Numbers on SwitchBot Meter Plus’s Screen Are Partially Missing

 Thank you for reporting this issue.